 Game of Thrones fans will have to wait a little longer to find out how who ends up taking the Iron Throne.
-According to HBO programming president Casey Bloys, the award-winning series is likely to air its final season two years from now.
+HBO has confirmed Game of Thrones season 8 will not air until 2019 and only be six episodes.

 Though the delay for the eighth and final season of Game of Thrones will no doubt disappoint many fans, it's not entirely unexpected.
 Season seven, which has only seven episodes unlike previous seasons that all consisted of 10 episodes, was already delayed in terms of production-- resulting to its July premiere.